lexievu/variant-to-expression-analysis/docs/GENE_DILUTION.md

 the 1,048,576 bp window — roughly 1.3 % of the total.
 Any variant effect on MMP25 is buried under the signal of its neighbours.

-## Recommended Fix
+## Implemented Fix

-AlphaGenome's SDK already provides a purpose-built solution:
+AlphaGenome’s SDK provides a purpose-built solution:
 **`model.score_variant()` with `GeneMaskLFCScorer`**.
+This is now the approach used in `s3_gene_expression_prediction.py`.

 This scorer: